-In stem cell transplantation, the replacement cells engraft (begin to make new blood cells) and turn into healthy, blood-producing tissue in 10 days to three weeks.
+In stem cell transplantation, the replacement cells engraft, or begin to make new blood cells, and turn into healthy, blood-producing tissue in 10 days to three weeks.
 Destroying the patient’s own marrow reduces the body’s natural defenses, temporarily leaving the patient at an increased risk of infection.
-Until the patient’s immune system is back to normal, patients may need antibiotics and blood transfusions, and they need to follow certain safety restrictions provided by the health care team to help avoid infections.
+Until the patient’s immune system is back to normal, patients may need antibiotics and blood transfusions.
+They also need to follow certain safety restrictions provided by the health care team to help avoid infections.

-Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy is designed to boost the body’s natural defenses to fight the cancer.
+It uses compounds made either by the body or in a laboratory to bolster, target, or restore immune system function.

 GD2 is a compound on the surface of cells, called a disialoganglioside, that is found in large amounts in most neuroblastomas.
-GD2-targeted treatments using a variety of monoclonal antibodies have been effective to treat patients with recurrent neuroblastoma.
+A variety of monoclonal antibodies directed against GD2 have been used to treat patients with neuroblastoma.
 A monoclonal antibody is a substance made in a laboratory that acts like the antibodies the body’s immune system naturally makes to fight diseases such as a tumor.

 Targeted delivery of radionuclides

 A radionuclide called 131I MIBG is being researched to treat neuroblastoma.
 131I MIBG has led to responses in about 30% of children with recurrent neuroblastoma.
-Based on how efficient this drug is in the setting of recurrence, a new clinical trial has been opened by the Children’s Oncology Group to test 131I MIBG combined with high-dose chemotherapy and stem cell transplantation in patients newly diagnosed with high-risk disease.
+Based on how efficient this drug is when there is a recurrence, a new clinical trial has been opened by the Children’s Oncology Group.
+The clinical trial tests 131I MIBG combined with high-dose chemotherapy and stem cell transplantation in patients newly diagnosed with high-risk disease.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that their cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your child’s risk of recurrence and the treatment options may help you and your family feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

-If the tumor does return after the original treatment, it is called a recurrent or relapsed tumor.
+If the cancer does return after the original treatment, it is called a recurrent or relapsed cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
-If there is a recurrence, the tumor may need to be staged again (re-staging) using the system described in stages and risk grouping .
+If there is a recurrence, the cancer may need to be staged again using the system described in stages and groups .

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.

-- Chemotherapy.
-The drugs topotecan and irinotecan (Camptosar) are often used early when there is a recurrence.
-Topotecan works better when combined with low-dose cyclophosphamide.
+Chemotherapy.
+The drugs irinotecan (Camptosar) and topotecan are often used early when there is a recurrence.
 The combination of irinotecan and temozolomide (Methazolastone, Temodar) has few side effects.
-This chemotherapy treatment regimen has been evaluated in a Children’s Oncology Group study, and it works well for some patients with recurrent neuroblastoma.
+This chemotherapy treatment regimen has been evaluated in a Children’s Oncology Group study.
+Some recurrent tumors respond to this treatment.
+Other chemotherapy regimens have used in the setting of recurrence including topotecan combined with low-dose cyclophosphamide.
+A clinical trial evaluating the activity of the combination of chemotherapy (irinotecan and temozolomide) plus ch14:18 antibody or an inhibitor of the mTOR pathway is ongoing in the Children’s Oncology Group for patients with recurrent neuroblastoma.

-- Targeted delivery of radionuclides.
-As explained above, radionuclides have been attached to MIBG, as well as somatostatin analogs (substances similar to a specific hormone produced by cells) and anti-GD2 antibodies.
+Targeted delivery of radionuclides.
+As explained above, radionuclides have been attached to MIBG, as well as somatostatin analogs, which are substances similar to a specific hormone produced by cells, and anti-GD2 antibodies.
 Early studies looking at combinations of radio-labeled MIBG and radiation sensitizers like irinotecan or histone deacetylase inhibitors like vorinostat (Zolinza) are ongoing.
 Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, making radiation therapy more effective.

-- Angiogenesis inhibitors.
-Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
+Angiogenesis inhibitors.
+Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels from existing blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-Research is focuses on stopping vascular endothelial growth factor (VEGF) from working, which is needed for blood vessels to form.

-- Tyrosine kinase inhibitors.
+Tyrosine kinase inhibitors.
 Tyrosine kinase inhibitors are drugs that block cell communication and can stop tumor growth.
-Drugs that inhibit ALK, a tyrosine kinase that is mutated in some types of neuroblastoma and in some patients with familial neuroblastoma, are being tested in clinical trials.
+Drugs that inhibit ALK are being tested in clinical trials.
 Other tyrosine kinase inhibitors that are being tested in clinical trials include inhibitors of the epidermal growth factor receptor (EGFR) and the insulin growth factor 1 receptor (IGR1R).
 These receptors help tumor cells grow and blocking them may slow or stop neuroblastoma growth.